top of page

-Patricia Creighton was Principal Flautist with Symphony Nova Scotia, from 1984 to 2022.
-During that time, she played 1000's of orchestral concerts and many hundreds of chamber and solo concerts.
+Patricia Creighton, one of Canada's pre-eminent flautists has performed as Principal Flautist with Symphony Nova Scotia, from 1984 to 2022.
+During this time, she played literally 1000's of orchestral concerts and many hundreds of chamber and solo flute recital concerts.
 She is celebrated for her ravishing tone, deep natural musicality and great interpretative intuition.
+She is also a wonderful educator.

-As a chamber and orchestral artist, she has shared the stage with such distinguished artists as Julius Baker, Robert Cram, Victor Yampolsky, Robert Uchida, Isaac Stern, Maureen Forrester, William Tritt, Steven Dann, Fred Sherry, Malcolm Lowe, Erica Goodman, Anton Kuerti, Peter Allen, Jeanne Lamon, Georg Tintner, Simon Streatfeild, Mario Bernardi, Grant Llewelyn, Denise Djokic, Rene Fleming, Bernhard Gueller, James Ennes, Andrew Armstrong and many others.
+As a chamber and orchestral artist, she has shared the stage with such distinguished artists as Julius Baker, Rene Fleming, Robert Cram, Victor Yampolsky, Robert Uchida, Isaac Stern, Maureen Forrester, William Tritt, Steven Dann, Fred Sherry, Malcolm Lowe, Erica Goodman, Anton Kuerti, Peter Allen, Jeanne Lamon, Georg Tintner, Simon Streatfeild, Mario Bernardi, Grant Llewelyn, Denise Djokic, , Bernhard Gueller, James Ennes, and countless others.

-She has been a regular guest artist with the Scotia Festival of Music and many Nova Scotian concert series.
-She has performed across Canada and has guested in the United States, Germany, Yugoslavia, Switzerland, Czechoslovakia, and Mexico.
+She has been a regular guest artist with the Scotia Festival of Music and many other Nova Scotian concert series all of these decades.
+She has performed across Canada and has guested in the United States, Germany, Yugoslavia, Switzerland, Czechoslovakia, Mexico, and Italy.

 Abraxas, her 1st compact disc with pianist Peter Allen, produced by CBC, includes twentieth-century flute and piano repertoire.
 Her 2nd CD, The Transcontinental, represents musical snapshots of different countries.
 Her 3rd disc is a completely improvised disc with flute, percussion, and didgerido called The Twelve Celtic Winds, depicting the various characteristics of the winds that the ancient Celts studied in order to carry out their daily living.
 Patty’s 4th disc, Melodies of Love, is a disc of beautiful melodies the world loves with her Nova Brilliante duo partner, harpist Karen Rokos.
 This disc was nominated for Best Classical Album for both the East Coast Music Awards (ECMAs) and the Music Nova Scotia Awards.
 Her 5th disc, called Wind Song, was a live CBC broadcast performance with pianist Peter Allen and includes works by J.S.
 Bach, Poulenc, Prokofiev, Debussy, Colgrass, and Bartok.
 Wind Song was nominated for the 2009 ECMA Best Classical Album.
 Her discs can be bought through CDBaby and iTunes.